protonet is a private cloud server. A few local browser-based design hacks can boost usability and delight in using the system.

 As a protonet admin you can simply customize the user interface of your protonet box (build 99).
 Go to Settings - Personalize and copy'n'paste the styles into the textfield at "Your own CSS".
 Re-login and you are done!

-Below are the some hits to apply the design hacks in your local browser for any protonet interface.
+In case you are not an admin, you can apply the design hacks in your local browser for any protonet interface.

 brandmystic Love design hacks!